airwallex/airwallex-payment-android/GUIDE.md

         })
 ```

-## Features

-### WeChat Pay & Credit Card Pay
-We provide a seamless integration with WeChat Pay & Credit Card Pay.

-### Airwallex API
-We provide low-level APIs that correspond to objects and methods in the Airwallex API.
-You can build your own entirely custom UI on top of this layer.

-### Payment Native UI
-We provide native screens to collect payment and shipping details.

 ## Examples
 To run the example project, you should follow these steps.

-* **Step 1:** Clone the repository to your local machine
+* **Step 1:** Run the following script to clone the repository to your local machine
+`git clone git@github.com:airwallex/airwallex-payment-android.git`

-* **Step 2:** Open Android Studio and import the project by selecting the build.gradle file from the cloned repository
+* **Step 2:** Open Android Studio and import the project by selecting the `build.gradle` file from the cloned repository

-* **Step 3:** Goto [Account settings > API keys](https://www.airwallex.com/app/settings/api) to get `Client ID` and `API key`, then fill in the `strings.xml`
+* **Step 3:** Goto [Airwallex Account settings > API keys](https://www.airwallex.com/app/settings/api), then copy `Client ID` and` API key` to [`strings.xml`](https://github.com/airwallex/airwallex-payment-android/blob/master/sample/src/main/res/values/strings.xml)

-* **Step 4:** Register app on [WeChat Pay](https://pay.weixin.qq.com/index.php/public/wechatpay), then fill `App ID` and `App Signature` in the `strings.xml`
+* **Step 4:** Register app on [WeChat Pay](https://pay.weixin.qq.com/index.php/public/wechatpay), then copy `App ID` and `App Signature` to [`strings.xml`](https://github.com/airwallex/airwallex-payment-android/blob/master/sample/src/main/res/values/strings.xml)

 * **Step 5:** Run the `sample` project

 ## Contributing
-If you’d like more help, check out our [example app](https://github.com/airwallex/airwallex-payment-android/blob/master) on Github that demonstrates the use of the entire payment process.
-Also, you can read the [Airwallex API](https://www.airwallex.com/docs/api#/Introduction) for more details.
+We welcome contributions of any kind including new features, bug fixes, and documentation improvements.
+The best way to contribute is by submitting a pull request – we'll do our best to respond to your patch as soon as possible.
+You can also submit an issue if you find bugs or have any questions.